HL7/fhir-sdoh-cc/input/pagecontent/NamingConventionsforImplementationGuideArtifacts.md

 * Artifact names will have segments as described in the Naming Conventions sections that follow. <br>
 * Capitalization <br>

-	*  With the exception of Segment 1, the first letter in each segment of an artifacts name MUST be capitalized. <br>
+	* The first letter in each segment of an artifact's name MUST be capitalized. <br>
-	* Tools (e.g., Trifolia, Forge, etc.) differ in their constraints on capitalization.
-For this reason, case for this first segment of the name may vary.
-	* Concatenated capitalized words (Pascal Casing) MUST be used if a segment of an artifacts name contains more than one word. <br>
+	* Concatenated capitalized words (Pascal Casing) MUST be used if a segment of an artifact name contains more than one word. <br>

 				Example: SDOHCC_Observation_FoodInsecurity_1